 Further tests may be needed to screen for infection or genetic problems if IUGR is suspected.

-Depending on the results of these tests, delivery of your baby may be necessary.
+Depending on the results of these tests, your baby may need to be delivered early.

-Also call your health care provider if your infant or child does not seem to be growing or developing normally.
+After giving birth, call your provider if your infant or child does not seem to be growing or developing normally.

 Intrauterine growth retardation; IUGR